OmarShamkh/pacman-projects-cs188/README.md

 # Pacmaaan
 My solutions to the projects of (Intro to AI) CS188 course at the UC Berkeley.
-* Learned search algorithms, reinforcement learning, probabilistic models, bayes nets and machine learning.
+Learned search algorithms, reinforcement learning, probabilistic models, bayes nets and machine learning.

+Files edited by me is marked by
+#### "*** YOUR CODE HERE ***"

 ## Project 1 Search:
   * In this project, Pacman agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.